tensorflow/tensorboard/README.md

 ### Does TensorBoard support multiple or distributed summary writers?

 > **Update:** the [experimental `--reload_multifile=true` option][pr-1867] can
-> now be used to poll multiple files per directory for new data.
-You may need
+> now be used to poll all "active" files in a directory for new data, defined as
+> any file that received new data within `--reload_multifile_inactive_secs`
-> to install our nightly build [`tb-nightly`][tb-nightly] for this option to
+> seconds ago, defaulting to 4000.
+You may need to install our nightly build
-> be available.
+> [`tb-nightly`][tb-nightly] for this option to be available.

 No. TensorBoard expects that only one events file will be written to at a time, and multiple summary writers means multiple events files.
 If you are running a